Byron/trash-rs/Readme.md

 The library supports Windows, Mac and Linux.

 Version 2 would add `list`, `purge_all`, and `restore_all` that would allow for listing, permanently removing or restoring trashed items.
-Development for Version 2 which would is currently suspended because as I couldn't manage to get the features I wanted to work on Mac.
+Development for Version 2 is currently suspended as I couldn't manage to get these features to work on Mac.
 An imperfect alternative would be to release those features for Linux and Windows both of which at this point have a more or less complete implementation of these features on the `v2-dev` branch but currently I have other priorities.
-If you'd be interested in these features, feel free to open an issue.
+If you'd be interested having access to the above mentionned on Windows and Linux feel free to open an issue.

 ## Usage